samchopra2003/CA-Simulator/readme.md

 for the simulation to terminate in a reasonable period of time.

 I also wish to expand on the current project, and add more complexity such as food and a hunger function.
-This would motivate organims to evolve to find food in different ways, whether as a carnivore, omnivore or herbivore.
+This would motivate organisms to evolve to find food in different ways, whether as a carnivore, omnivore or herbivore.
 In addition, I wish to add more complex organisms to the simulator, specifically multicellular organisms.
-I have already tried creating a multicellular snake-like organisms which is present in the snake branch of this repository.
+I have already tried creating multicellular snake-like organisms which is present in the snake branch of this repository.